ibm-cloud-docs/secure-enterprise/iam-monitor-ent-template.md

 | `initiator name` | `user@example.com` | The email of the requester.|
 | `realm_id` | `IBMid` | The identity provider. |
 | `template_committed` | `false` | Committed flag determines if the template is ready for assignment. |
-{: caption="Table 4.
-Sample trusted profile template attributes and values in Activity Tracker" caption-side="top"}
+{: caption="Sample trusted profile template attributes and values in Activity Tracker" caption-side="top"}

 ### Trusted profile template assignment
 {: #tp-template-assignment-event}